Broads sinking: Body found in search for missing man

 A body has been found in the search for a man who went missing on the Broads.

-A man in his 30s went missing when a boat with five people on board sank on the River Waveney, downstream from Beccles, at about 21:40 BST on Monday.
+A man in his 30s disappeared after a boat with five people on board sank in the River Waveney, downstream from Beccles, at about 21:40 BST on Monday.

-Four people got out of the water near Barnby and were treated at the scene, but one man was unaccounted for.
+Four people managed to get out of the water near Barnby and were treated at the scene, the coastguard said.

-A body was discovered at North Cove on Thursday morning.
+A body was discovered in the water at North Cove on Thursday morning.
 Formal identification has yet to take place.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk or get in touch via WhatsApp on 0800 169 1830